Is Protein Powder Safe During Pregnancy? A Dietitian Answers

 Sugar

-Protein powders often contain large amounts of sugar to make them more palatable.
 Small amounts of sugar during pregnancy are fine, however, having too much sugar can increase the risk of excess weight gain which can be bad for both you and your baby.

 Artificial sweeteners

 Many protein powders contain artificial sweeteners instead of, or along with sugar.
-While the jury is still out on whether these are harmful during pregnancy or not, they offer no nutritional benefits to you or your baby and can encourage sugar cravings and a preference for sweet tastes.
-For this reason, artificial sweeteners are likely best avoided or at least limited during pregnancy.
+While the jury is still out on whether artificial sweeteners are safe during pregnancy, they offer no nutritional benefits to you or your baby and can encourage sugar cravings and a preference for sweet tastes.

 Best sources of protein during pregnancy

-Nutritious, protein-rich foods for pregnancy include meat, chicken, fish, eggs, dairy foods such as milk and yoghurt (full fat or reduced fat), legumes, tofu, nuts and seeds.
+The best way to get plenty of protein and meet your nutritional needs during pregnancy is to eat a balanced diet with a wide variety of whole-food protein sources such as meat, chicken, fish, eggs, dairy products such as milk and yoghurt (full fat or reduced fat), legumes, tofu, nuts and seeds.

-If you do choose to add protein powder to your diet, the best options are those with minimal added ingredients, such as plain whey protein powder.
 Protein powder can be added to smoothies (made with fruit, milk and yoghurt), porridge, stirred through yoghurt or cottage cheese or simply made into a shake with milk or water.

-Finally, it’s best to discuss your daily protein intake with your healthcare professional or prenatal dietitian to ensure you’re getting the appropriate amount for you and your baby.
-While too little protein can be an issue, too much can also impact your baby’s long-term health.
+But, as everyone is different, it’s best to discuss your daily protein intake with your healthcare professional or prenatal dietitian to ensure you’re getting the appropriate amount for you and your baby.

 Previous